technitish9123/NFT-CANVAS-ART/README.md

 >  and
 >  ```truffle migrate --reset --network rinkeby ```

-** go to http://testnets.opensea.io/ connect it with with same rinkeby network which is add your art peices on opensea  with your smart contract deployed adress.
+**go to http://testnets.opensea.io/ connect it with with same rinkeby network by which you are connected to website** **add your art peices on opensea  with your smart contract deployed adress. **
+>run command ```npm run start```

+and yeah you are good to go.